X-Guide Dynamic 3D

 The industry-leading X-Guide® surgical system paired with Cone Beam 3D imaging allows us to provide our patients with the most accurate implant surgery.

-With X-Guide Navigated surgery, the doctor utilizes live, 3D views of anatomy – it’s like real-time directions during your procedure to place the implant exactly where it should be.
+The doctor uses live, 3D images of anatomy in X-Guide Navigated surgery – it’s like real-time directions throughout the treatment – to place the implant exactly where it should be.
 The surgeon’s control and precision over the entire implant process is elevated.

 In the News